AbHE: All Attention-based Homography Estimation

 \section{Introduction}

+\IEEEPARstart {T}{he} traditional homography estimation, which is of vital role in image alignment~\cite{zhang2022image,zhang2021natural}, always involves feature points extraction, feature match algorithm.
+In the first step, the traditional homography estimation always adopts some classical feature extractor. like ORB~\cite{rublee2011orb}, SURF~\cite{bay2006surf}, and SIFT~\cite{lowe2004distinctive}.
+In the feature match part, the RANSAC~\cite{fischler1981random} algorithm is widely applied to estimate an accurate homography, through the search for the most matching feature point pairs.
+The 2D homography estimation is a crucial part in the monocular SLAM system,which relies on the feature extraction, feature matching and the transformation among different frames.
+Because homography is a transformation between two images caused by the rotation of the camera center, it can be used in such scenes in the SLAM system: the camera transformation contains pure rotation, or the camera is far from the objects.
+In the ORB-SLAM~\cite{mur2015orb}, they combine the homography estimation with the matrix estimation.

-\IEEEPARstart {T}{he} traditional homography estimation follows feature extraction, feature matching and transformation calculation in the traditional methods, which is of vital role in image alignment~\cite{zhang2022image,zhang2021natural}.
-However, these methods are seriously affected by the density of the feature points, especially in a monotonous scene with sparse feature points.For the superiority of deep neural network, supervised learning method is introduced to estimate homography~\cite{detone2016deep}, in this method, the transformation between the source images and the target images is predicted directly by a neural network, of which an objective optimization to minimize the gap between the labeled homography and the homography generated by neural network.
+However, the traditional homography estimation methods are seriously affected by the density of the feature points, especially in a monotonous scene with sparse feature points.
+For the superiority of deep neural network, supervised learning method is introduced to estimate homography~\cite{detone2016deep}, in this method, the transformation between the source images and the target images is predicted directly by a neural network, of which an objective optimization to minimize the gap between the labeled homography and the homography generated by neural network.